BioPhoton/angular-morse-code-example/README.md

 ## How i am/What i do
 name, interests, background of the example, what my bussines is
 ## [Marble-Diagrams](http://rxmarbles.com/#combineLatest)
-buildingg blocks aof marble diagrams, examples, show rxmarbles
+building blocks of marble diagrams, examples, show rx marbles
 ## Explaining the goal
 Generate timestamps for start and end of sending a signal Calculate duration of moude down and up